- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

-As a student who came from a Hindi medium school and spoke broken English, pursuing CA never really crossed my mind.
+As a student from a Hindi medium school who spoke broken English, pursuing CA never really crossed my mind.

 That is when I came across Chartered Accountancy from ICAI (The Institute of Chartered Accountants of India).